spiral/docs/docs/en/start/configuration.md

 ```

 > **Note**
 > See the reference for each component configuration in the related documentation section.

 ## Accessing Configuration Values

 ### Config objects

-All of the config objects in the Spiral Framework are injectable.
-It means that when you try to resolve a config object
+In the Spiral Framework, all config objects are injectable.
-via container, it will automatically load all values from config file or will use default settings.
+This means that when you try to resolve a config object through the container, it will automatically load all values from the config file or use default settings.

 ```php
 use Spiral\Http\Config\HttpConfig;